KimRaco/KimRaco/README.md

 <h1> Web Developer Jr. </h1>

 <p>
-  I am a creative and kind person capable of adapting to any situation. 🔭 I am currently seeking a job opportunity where I can demonstrate my commitment and ability to work, while also allowing for my intellectual growth and the development of my technical knowledge.
-I am currently learning Java and have recently completed an intensive bootcamp where I gained practical experience with new technologies and collaborated with other developers✨.
+  I am a creative, organized, and kind person. 🔭 I am currently looking for a job opportunity where I can demonstrate my commitment and ability to work while also enables me to further expand my knowledge.
+In my previous jobs, I have always stood out for my high productivity and learning abilities.
+I am currently learning Java and have recently completed an intensive bootcamp where I gained practical experience with new technologies and collaborated with other developers ✨.
 </p>

 ## 🧰 Languages and tools